banhpete/Notes-on-Back-End-Topics/README.md

  - res.redirect()
  - res.send();

+**A note on the response** - These do not return the function, and therefore, code logic may still run even if a response is sent to the client (depending on how the code is written).
+It's good practice to always return the response.

 ### Summary of the Express Flow
 To get a better idea of the flow of express, we take the points above and create sort a list of the steps:
  - Create a webserver object using http.createServer, the creation of this server should take in a function that you want to run when the server recieves a request.
 Because it's a function to respond to the a request to the webserver, the function needs to take in two arguments, the request (req) and the response (res), these are the HTTP request and response objects.
 The request object is to allow us to see what a client is requesting, and the response object allows us to respond to the client, it contains methods for us to use.